Choosing Between a Financial Advisor and a Financial Planner

 CPA and Tax Credentials

+A certified public accountant (CPA) is a licensed professional authorized to perform auditing, tax preparation, and forensic accounting, regulated by state boards and professional organizations in the United States.
 CPAs bring tax expertise that enhances financial planning, particularly for business owners with complex tax situations.
-While CPAs handle tax compliance and some planning, they don’t typically provide investment advice or comprehensive financial planning unless they hold additional credentials.
+While CPAs handle tax compliance and some planning, they can also provide financial advice if they have the appropriate credentials, though they don’t typically provide investment advice or comprehensive financial planning unless they hold additional certifications.

 Fiduciary Oath Requirements